Urban Streams Restoration Program: Grants

 Through the Riverine Stewardship Program, and in conjunction with the San Joaquin Fish Population Enhancement Program, USRP will fund planning and implementation projects that restore streams, creeks, and rivers to enhance the environment for fish, wildlife, and people.

 Details of the solicitation are posted on the Riverine Stewardship Program – Grants webpage and interested parties will be notified of milestones and upcoming events through our mailing list For further information, contact us at email@example.com.

 Learn more about our projects by viewing the descriptions of projects we actively manage from the 2008 and 2014 grant cycles.

-Although we can't provide future funding at this time, we are able to assist you with riverine ecosystem restoration projects and provide technical assistance.
+DWR staff can assist with riverine ecosystem restoration projects and provide technical assistance pending available resources.
 DWR also provides additional technical assistance.

 Our services include:

 - CEQA compliance and permitting strategies

 - 13 proposals have been awarded grant funding for a total of $8,275,000 in grant funds from Propositions 84 and 13.